JONGHYEOK667/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32,32,3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a hist plot of Train / Valid / Test dataset composition
+As you can see in the graph below, the data distribution for the labels is uneven.
+However, it can be seen that the density of Train / Valid / Test data for each label is similar.
+Therefore, it seems to be possible to check the difference in the learning result according to the relative ratio of each label (the amount of data for each label).

 ![alt text][image1]